Occupational Therapy (Entry-Level OTD)

 L. Once the application deadline closes applicants with the highest ranking(s) are invited to complete the next steps within the application cycle process, which includes an electronic interview process.

 M. Completing this second step of the admissions process does not guarantee OTD program admission.

-N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at the time of application will lose his/her program seat.
+N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at the time of application will lose their program seat.

-O. Selected applicants who, after completing all pre-requisites, have a CORE GPA that falls below the 3.4 minimum standard, will lose his/her program seat.
+O. Selected applicants who, after completing all pre-requisites, have a CORE GPA that falls below the 3.2 minimum standard, will lose their program seat.